Born In 1970

-My story began in the slums of india.
-Born to parents of British ancestry who stayed in India after its independence, I relied on the charitable kindness of others and the life lessons I learned on the streets to survive disease, malnutrition, continual abuse, and the deaths of all my siblings at a young age.
+My story began in the slums of India.
+Born in 1970 to parents of British ancestry who stayed in India after its independence, I relied on the charitable kindness of others and the life lessons I learned on the streets to survive disease, malnutrition, continual abuse, and the deaths of all my siblings at a young age.

 My First Big Job

-Against all odds, I secured my first big job at a personal assistant to the CEO at the Bank of America in India.
+Against all odds, I secured my first big job as an Executive Assistant to the CEO at the Bank of America in India.
 My passion to help others from similar situations as my own led me to the charitable department within the Bank of America.
+Where over time, I took on the responsibility of the President of Bank Of America’s diversity and charity networks.

 But I am just an ordinary person.